ai-mock-interview/ai-interview-mock/README.md

 # AI MockInterview Application

-Welcome to the **AI Interview Application**!
+Welcome to the **AI MockInterview Application**!
 This is a Next.js project designed to provide an interactive interview experience powered by AI.

 ## 🚀 Getting Started